miketout/VerusServicesSetup/S-NOMP.md

 ## Server

-A VPS with 4GB of RAM, anything above 20GB SSD storage and 2 CPU cores is the absolute minimum requirement.
+A VPS with 4GB of RAM, anything above 20GB SSD storage and 2 CPU cores that are able to handle AES-NI is the absolute minimum requirement.
 Start following the guide while logged in as `root`.

 ## Operating System